AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

 To achieve this, all instances of the AEM as a Cloud Service are created equal, each with the same default sizing characteristics in terms of the number of nodes, allocated memory and allocated computing capacity.

-AEM as a Cloud Service is based on the use of an orchestration engine that:
+AEM as a Cloud Service:

-* Constantly monitors the state of the service.
+* Constantly monitors the state of the services.

 * Dynamically scales each of the service instances as per the actual needs; both scaling up or down as appropriate.